HFTSRedux/TS2Redux/README.md

  - Freeze time
 	 - Prevents the game from processing A.I. movement.
 	 - Use this sparingly in short bursts, because it can lead to crashes, especially when moving into a new area in a level.
- - Static-crosshair aiming (for controller users)
-	 - This makes the crosshair stay fixed in the center of the screen when using a gamepad (Xbox controller, etc), just like basically every modern first person shooter.
  - NeoTokyo Pedestrians in Arcade.
 	 - Replaces most military characters with the civilians from NeoTokyo.
 This also shortens their names to fit in the character menus.
 	 - Compatible with the "Unusable Characters in Arcade" mod.